New Zealand Collection

 Simon collected works from many potters but rarely purchased just one piece from a maker.
 He often had numerous works – collections in their own right.
 The whole collection is now available as a national resource and one room in the Museum, titled Simon’s Treasures has been set up to evoke some of the feeling of being in his apartment.

 Simon was always generous in lending works for exhibitions to museums and galleries around the country, including Quartz, Museum of Studio Ceramics.
-He wanted to share his passion and his collection and now this will continue with exhibitions at Quartz and, hopefully, with lending to other institutions.
+He wanted to share his passion and his collection.
+Now this will continue with exhibitions at Quartz and, hopefully, with lending to other institutions.

 Simon had a large archive of photographs, ephemera, catalogues, and publications.
 This image is one of 23 images of a photo essay completed in 2012 by Andrew Ross.
 The entire essay of works is held in Simon’s archive.
 This image shows Simon and his mother Judith in his Central Wellington apartment.

 Simon was a friend to many potters and over the years became very close to Len Castle whose work he greatly admired.
-Simon collected over one hundred of Len’s examples.
-The photograph below was taken in 1997.
+Simon collected over one hundred of Len’s works.
+The photograph of Simon with Len below was taken in 1997.

-Many people remember his striking image striding around the Cuba Street area.
-He was good looking, tall, wore a long black coat in winter, or a black leather jacket, his hair in a pony-tail – he was instantly recognizable.
+Many people remember Simon’s striking image striding around the Cuba Street area.
+He was good looking, tall, wore a long black coat in winter, or a black leather jacket, his hair in a pony-tail – he was instantly recognisable.